RandomSearch18/a-level-project/docs/readme.md

 I did not have time to implement live updates for the route in this sprint, so that test failed.

 In addition, I decided not to include the preset feature in this sprint, so I have not performed any of the tests for the presets, as they are not applicable to the app in its present form.

+#### Sprint 4 qualitative evaluation

+My goal for sprint 4 was to improve the user experience with user testing and feedback in mind.
+This has been done successfully, with the live location updates making the mobile map app experience much closer to well-known map apps like Google Maps and OSMAnd.
+I also made the core routing algorithm more accurate by improving the heuristic function, and added debug buttons to make any issues easier to troubleshoot.

+I designed the presets screen, but didn't have a the time to implement it, as I was instead focusing my efforts on investigating issues with the routing algorithm, and implementing features closer to the core functionality of the app.
+This decision was made after talking to my stakeholders: James told me that the presets feature wasn't too important to him, and that I should prioritise improving the routing.

 <div>